Sedation for Pediatric Dental Patients

 Patient Reviews: Pediatric Sedation Dentistry

 Read reviews from our satisfied patients about their visit to Dr. Wilkerson.
 Please visit the Patient Review form to leave a review about your Pediatric sedation dentistry experience with Children's Dentistry.
 We do offer Patient Testimonials for our overall practice, on video, and additional sources.
-Call our office if you would like more information: Charleston Office Phone Number 304-345-0541.
+Call our office if you would like more information: Pediatric Dental Office in Charleston WV Phone Number 304-345-0541.

 My daughter Hadley had a wonderful fist dentist experience at your facility!?she will be back for regular fillings and my youngest daughter will have her first check up in august!